FlagOpen/FlagEmbedding/README.md

 This section will introduce the way we used to train the general embedding.
 The training scripts are in [universal_embedding](./universal_embedding/README.md), and we provide some examples to do [pre-train](examples/pretrain/README.md) and [fine-tune](examples/finetune/README.md).
-To data collection is to be released in the future.

 **1. RetroMAE Pre-train**
 We pre-train the model following the method [retromae](https://github.com/staoxiao/RetroMAE),